brentvossler/aquatiq/README.md

-SocalBoat is a project that I have been working on for a few weeks.
+SocalBoat is a project that I have been working on.
+Built with MEAN stack (MongoDB, ExpressJS, AngularJS 1, NodeJS).

 This is for small boat rental companies to manage their inventories and reservations and publish their rentals in an easy-to-navigate marketplace as an additional distribution channel.

 Site visitors will be able to find the perfect boat, invite friends to split payments and get out on the water much easier.